vnijs/gitgadget/README.md

 options(git.userfile = "path-to-user-file.csv")
 ```

-On Windows use a text editor (e.g., notepad) to create .Rprofile in your home directory.
-To find out where R thinks your home directory is enter `Sys.getenv("HOME")` in the R(studio) console
+Use a text editor (e.g., notepad on Windows) to create or edit .Rprofile in your home directory.